GSA/cio.gov-redo/_pages/programs-and-events/2020-women-in-IT.md

 As demonstrated by the President’s Management Agenda, building and maintaining a diverse workforce with modern technology skills is a key priority, and the CIO Council is committed to supporting these efforts.

-**When**: Thursday, February 20, 2020, 9:00 am - 1:00 pm
+**When**: Thursday, March 23, 2020, 8:00 am - 1:00 pm

-**Where**: The General Services Administration, Auditorium, 1800 F Street, NW, Washington, DC 20405.
-The GSA Auditorium - is conveniently located near the White House closest to the Farragut West Metro station on the Blue, Orange, and Silver lines.
+**Where**: Department of the Interior, Yates Auditorium, 1849 C Street Northwest, Washington, DC 20240

-**Who**: Opening session will be open to the Public.
-In person attendance is limited to individuals who are registered.
-The event will be streamed live on GSA’s YouTube channel, for those who would like to participate virtually.
+**Who**: This event is for federal employees and those with a .gov or .mil email address.

 <a title="Learn More" class="usa-button usa-button-big usa-button--accent-cool margin-bottom-2" href="https://www.eventbrite.com/e/women-in-it-event-tickets-86717547519">Register for the Women in IT & Cyber Conference</a><br>
 *Federal employees with a .gov or .mil email address only